 In the end, I also found this episode both too disturbing and too complicated to include in the song.
 I make the mother, Isolde the Elder, responsible for tying Brangwin to the tree, as punishment and threat for Brangwin’s refusal to pour the love potion.
 Conflating these episodes in this way avoids expanding the focus on Isolde, and allows us to skip over sexual coercion that would be entirely too inflammatory for this piece, and has less modern relevance.

-Palamedes (who will be discussed more in the next verse) is the one who rescues Brangwin from the tree beginning in the Prose Tristan, which is his first known appearance in the Arthur cycle (and in which time the original reason for Brangwin’s binding has been excised).
+Palamedes (who will be discussed more in the next verse) is the one who rescues Brangwin from the tree beginning in the Prose Tristan, which is his first known appearance in the Arthur cycle (at this point in the story’s evolution, the original reason for Brangwin’s binding, discussed in the previous annotation, has been excised).
 The two will constantly cross paths in the narrative because of their associations with Isolde and Tristan, but this is the only significant encounter between them in the original story.
 As I mentioned earlier, it provides a segue to introduce the protagonist of the next verse, and a bonding point for these two characters.
 Brangwin indicates that Palamedes “believed” her, meaning he accepted her version of what had happened, and supported her choice.

-Gawain saying he’d “given no thought” to the plight of women in this time and place, is a statement about how men often fail to appreciate the struggles women face, and a sideways glance at Gawain’s highly variable characterization around of his treatment of women.
+Gawain saying he’d “given no thought” to the plight of women in this time and place, is a statement about how men often fail to appreciate the struggles women face–and a sideways glance at Gawain’s highly variable characterization over the centuries around of his treatment of women.
 Gawain’s original reputation was one of courtesy, and he was nicknamed “the Maidens’ Knight”, a champion of women (as well as the disenfranchised).
 Over time, the French writers of the Vulgate, Prose Lancelot, and Post-Vulgate cycles increasingly coarsened Gawain as a character, to provide a contrast to the superiority of the French Lancelot.
-Ultimately, he is portrayed as a rapacious womanizer and accomplished and casual rapist.
+Ultimately, he is portrayed as a rapacious womanizer and a regular and casual rapist.
 The net result is that, in versions after the Post-Vulgate (such as Malory), Gawain is generally presented as a conflicted and relatively complex character, striving to the right thing and act out of principle, but constantly failing.
-This version of Gawain is a solid foundation for the narrator of our song, and we could choose to interpret that his conversation with Brangwin is a turning point toward significant improvement in how he treats women (see next note).
+This version of Gawain is a solid foundation for the narrator of our song (though I certainly don’t envision him as a rapist, and cannot imagine this Gareth admiring him if he were).
+We could choose to interpret that his conversation with Brangwin is a turning point toward significant improvement in how he treats women (see next note).